Skip to main content

 The level of staff preparedness and stability, the opportunity for on-going training, and the responsive supervision of staff play equally important roles in ensuring quality early learning experiences for children.

-The HQEL grant will be using the alignment to the High Program Quality Guidelines, Quality First Participation, Head Start Affiliation, and National Accreditation to determine program quality.
+The HQEL grant will be using the alignment to the High Program Quality Guidelines, Quality First Participation, Head Start Affiliation, or National Accreditation to determine program quality.

 Program Guidelines for High Quality Early Education: Birth through Kindergarten (PGHQ)